• Skip to primary navigation

 12. Can be Done Anywhere

-Unlike other chest exercises that require gym equipment, chest press dumbbells can be performed anywhere.
-All you need is a pair of dumbbells and a flat bench, making this exercise ideal for those who prefer to work out at home.
+Unlike heavy chest machines that require a commercial gym membership, the dumbbell chest press can be performed almost anywhere.
+All you need is a reliable pair of weights and a sturdy Olympic weight bench, making this the perfect staple exercise for those who prefer to work out at home.

 adjustable weight bench